Looking for the best Apple Watch bands? You came to the right place! Check out the top-rated Apple Watch bands and straps, and how to change them.

 Secbolt Stainless Steel Band

 Not every third-party Apple Watch band is a copy of official Apple styles, and this one proves it with its unique design and top quality.
 Available in all sizes, the Secbolt Stainless Steel Band is a glamorous option for anyone looking for a metal link band.
-Easy to resize: six folding clasps in each band mean a perfect fit for maximum comfort, simply remove a folding clasp to resize the band (no tools needed).
+Simple to resize: six collapsing clasps in each band mean an ideal fit for the most extreme solace, basically eliminate a collapsing fasten to resize the band (bare hands required).
 It’s available in 4 colors: black, champagne gold, rose gold, and silver.
 When buying this band from amazon, you get a 1-year warranty for a full refund or replacement without the need to return anything.
 Its current price is $19.99 on Amazon.

 MIFA leather band

 If you’re looking to add a classic touch to your Apple smartwatch, yet don’t want to pay an enormous price, this leather strap should do the job.
 It comes only in 42mm/44mm versions, making it Series 4 and Series 5 focused, but the manufacturer claims that it can fit series 1-3 as well.
 There are three color options: black leather, brown leather, and oyster leather.
 It’s priced at $25 on Amazon.